 The Lens allows you to create your own dashboard.
 To start a new dashboard, click “Clear All” and start adding new charts.
 You can also create one by using default analysis preset.

 Add New Chart

 You can add new chart in your dashboard by clicking on the “Add New Chart” button on the toolbar.
 This will led you to the Add Chart Wizard which provides default chart configuration.
 These can be modified once created.
-To add new chart simply select the facet you would like to analyse and then choose a visualisation.
+To add new chart simply select the facet you would like to analyze and then choose a visualization.

 Each chart on the graphical analysis can be expanded by clicking the up arrow in the top right corner of the chart.
 Here you can get code to embed the chart anywhere on the web.

 You can save the analysis chart for your future use from the dashboard.
 Downloading analysis data can also be done from here.

 You can edit the name and access setting of the saved dashboard by merely clicking on the “Rename” option available on the tools menu.

 You can delete saved dashboard by merely clicking on the “Delete” option available on the tools menu.
 The Lens will ask for your confirmation before permanently deleting the saved dashboard.